tdegeus/prrng/README.md

 Each random generator can return a random sequence according to a certain distribution.
-The most basic behaviour is to just convert a random integer to a random double `[0, 1]`, as was already done in the examples using `generator.rando<...>(...)`.
+The most basic behaviour is to just convert a random integer to a random double `[0, 1]`, as was already done in the examples using `generator.random<...>(...)`.
-Also this feature is include in the Python API, allowing also to get a reproducible distribution.
+Also this feature is included in the Python API, allowing to get a reproducible distribution.

 ### More information